Mutiara Line: Construction

 Construction is divided into three phases.
 SRS Consortium is responsible for the first segment – civil construction of the elevated section between the Komtar station and Silicon Island.
 The second phase consists of a 5.8 km cross-strait extension from the Macallum station to Penang Sentral at Butterworth, with an open tender anticipated to be called by July 2025.
 The cross-strait section will involve the construction of a bridge spanning shipping lanes, which necessitates negotiations between MRT Corp and the Penang Port Commission to ensure its design has sufficient clearance for cargo vessels.
 In December 2024, MRT Corp announced an open tender for the third phase, which seeks to appoint a turnkey contractor for the engineering, procurement, construction, testing, commissioning and maintenance of the rail system.

 The Bandar Sri Pinang station was also announced as the first station scheduled for construction.
 A groundbreaking ceremony was held on 11 January 2025.
 Prime Minister Anwar, who presided over the ceremony, expressed hope that the LRT line preserves Penang's unique identity while setting "new standards for infrastructure in Malaysia", and reiterated its potential to "stimulate high-value investments, foster new industries, and bring economic benefits to Penang and the northern corridor as a whole".
+By June 2026, physical work had begun across the entire line, and construction is expected to intensify.

 The line is expected to be operational by 2031.

+Potential extension

+In June 2026, MRT Corp mentioned that the line could potentially be extended to Tanjung Bungah at the north of the island, and to Bukit Mertajam and Batu Kawan on the mainland.

 Station listing

-The following stations were finalised by the Penang state government and Mass Rapid Transit Corporation as of November 2024.
+The following stations were finalised by the Penang state government and Malaysia Rapid Transit Corporation (Note: Formerly Mass Rapid Transit Corporation Sdn Bhd) (Note: Formerly Mass Rapid Transit Corporation Sdn Bhd) as of November 2024.